Scot L. Huntington

 He established his own firm, S.L.
 Huntington & Co. in Stonington, Connecticut in 1988, specializing in the construction of new historically inspired pipe organs and the thoughtful restoration of instruments of all styles and specifically American instruments of the eighteenth and nineteenth centuries.

-A long-time member of the Organ Historical Society, Huntington was a member of the Historical Organ Citation Committee for 25 years, chaired the National conventions in Boston and New Haven, Connecticut, and served on the convention planning committees for Buffalo and the 50th Anniversary convention in Saratoga Springs.
-He has served as the past Councilor for Conventions, two terms as Vice President, and currently serves as the Councilor for Publications.
-He was responsible for the creation of the Society's Publication arm, the OHS Press, and is the current Chair of the Publications Board of Governors.
-He recently served as co-chair of the Committee to Revise the OHS Guidelines for Conservation and Preservation.
+A member of the Organ Historical Society since 1974, Huntington was a member of the Historical Organ Citation Committee for 25 years, chaired the National conventions in Boston and New Haven, Connecticut, and served on the convention planning committees for Buffalo, Cleveland, Vermont, and the 50th Anniversary convention in Saratoga Springs.
+On June 27, 2013, he concluded his two-term tenure as President of the O.H.S.
+He had previously served the organization as Councilor for Conventions, two terms as Vice President, and the Councilor for Publications.
+He was responsible for the creation of the Society's Publication arm, the O.H.S.
+Press, and served as Chair of the Publications Board of Governors for eight years.
+He served as co-chair of the Committee to Revise the OHS Guidelines for Conservation and Preservation, officially published in 2008.